 For my ‘ohana, DVC is a luxury item.
-We could live without it and definitely save a lot of money by NOT being a member.
-We never went to Disney with more than 4 people, only went to WDW every other year and stayed at moderate resorts 99% of the time.
-(We were able to stay at a deluxe resort once in my life, because of the free dining we qualified for that one year.)
-If you need more than one room to fit the number of people in your vacation party, Disney cannot guarantee the rooms will be close to each other.
+There is no doubt we could live without it and definitely save a lot of money by NOT being members.
+We never went to Disney with more than 4 people.
+We only went to WDW every other year and stayed at moderate resorts 99% of the time.
+Some guests require more than 1 room due to the number of people in their party.
+Disney cannot guarantee the rooms will be close to each other.
 Disney cannot guarantee the connection of rooms for those who book more than 1 room.

 I hope this helps!
 Hakuna Matata!!